A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination

 This paper develops a Frequentist framework for one-stage two-sample dose optimization studies, directly addressing the need to balance efficacy and safety as outlined by the FDA's \textit{Project Optimus} initiative.
 Such studies typically serve as the final step before Phase~3 registration trials, where the primary objective is to identify the superior dose from two candidates with acceptable efficacy-safety profiles.
 The one-stage design is well-suited to this setting: it provides a transparent sample size justification, avoids the complexity of adaptive stopping rules, and yields a straightforward decision at study completion.

-Our work makes three integrated methodological contributions: a systematic approach for eliciting clinically meaningful utility scores, a methodology for sample size determination based on the Probability of Correct Selection (PCS), and analytical expressions for the selection-induced bias in response rate estimation.
-The bias characterization, while presented in the context of a hypothetical two-stage development pathway, is intended to inform planning for subsequent confirmatory trials rather than to propose a multi-stage design.
+The three contributions of our work reinforce each other in practice: utility scores calibrated to clinical trade-offs naturally define the scenarios used for sample sizing, and the bias formulas use those same margins to bound downstream error inflation.
+The bias characterization, while presented in the context of a hypothetical two-stage development pathway, is intended to inform confirmatory trial planning, not to propose an adaptive multi-stage design.
 Extensive simulation studies validate the framework: the sample size methods reliably achieved their target PCS across 48 diverse scenarios (Table~\ref{tab:combined_utility_rose}); the analytical bias expressions demonstrated excellent concordance with empirical estimates across 24 null hypothesis scenarios, with a maximum absolute error of less than 0.00025 (Table~\ref{tab:bias_results}); and the utility-based design achieved the same selection accuracy as the efficacy-only ROSE design with a meaningful reduction in the required sample size in all scenarios.